 This recipe holds up beautifully for leftovers, so pack it up to enjoy for weekday lunches or dinner on-the-fly.
 Sweet, spicy, and with just enough tang to excite all the tastebuds, this protein-and-fiber-packed main is guaranteed to delight vegetarians and omnivores alike.

-- 2 Tbsp. coconut oil or canola oil, divided
+- 2 Tbsp. coconut oil or olive oil divided

 - 2 tsp. honey

 - 2 tsp. lower-sodium soy sauce or tamari

 - 1/4 cup water

 - Heat 1 Tbsp. oil in a large nonstick skillet or wok over medium-high.
 Add tofu; season with salt.
 Cook 8 to 10 minutes, turning occasionally, until golden-brown.
 Transfer to a plate.

 - Add remaining 1 Tbsp. oil to pan; swirl to coat.
 Add shallots and garlic; cook 1 minute.
 Add Brussels; cook 2 to 3 minutes, stirring occasionally.